AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/elemental/blistercoil-weird-ggr.md

 # [Blistercoil Weird](Інструменти ДМ\CLI\bestiary\elemental/blistercoil-weird-ggr.md)
 *Source: Guildmasters' Guide to Ravnica p.
 207*

 A blistercoil weird is an anthropomorphic brute formed from water and molten rock.
-It absorbs energy from magical fire, causing its oozelike body to increase in size.
+It absorbs energy from magical fire, causing its ooze-like body to increase in size.
 During one disastrous experiment, Izzet researchers observed a blistercoil weird expanding to fill a six-story workshop before it released all its excess energy in an enormous explosion and returned to its original size.

 ## Izzet Weirds